wallabag/wallabag/en/admin/console_commands.md

  - `assets:install`: May be helpful if assets are missing.
  - `cache:clear`: should be run after each update (included in make update).
  - `doctrine:migrations:status`: Output the status of your database migrations.
- - `fos:user:activate`: Manually activate an user.
+ - `fos:user:activate`: Manually activate a user.
- - `fos:user:change-password`: Change a password for an user.
+ - `fos:user:change-password`: Change a password for a user.
- - `fos:user:create`: Create an user.
+ - `fos:user:create`: Create a user.
- - `fos:user:deactivate`: Deactivate an user (not deleted).
+ - `fos:user:deactivate`: Deactivate a user (not deleted).
- - `fos:user:demote`: Removes a role from an user, typically admin rights.
+ - `fos:user:demote`: Removes a role from a user, typically admin rights.
- - `fos:user:promote`: Adds a role to an user, typically admin rights.
+ - `fos:user:promote`: Adds a role to a user, typically admin rights.
  - `rabbitmq:*`: May be useful if you're using RabbitMQ.

 Custom to wallabag:

  - `wallabag:clean-duplicates`: Removes all entry duplicates for one user or all users
- - `wallabag:export`: Exports all entries for an user.
+ - `wallabag:export`: Exports all entries for a user.
 You can choose the output path of the file.
- - `wallabag:import`: Import entries to different formats to an user account.
+ - `wallabag:import`: Import entries to different formats to a user account.
  - `wallabag:import:redis-worker`: Useful if you use Redis.
  - `wallabag:install`: (re)Install wallabag
- - `wallabag:tag:all`: Tag all entries for an user using his/her tagging rules.
+ - `wallabag:tag:all`: Tag all entries for a user using his/her tagging rules.
- - `wallabag:user:show`: Shows the details for an user.
+ - `wallabag:user:show`: Shows the details for a user.

 wallabag:clean-duplicates
 -------------------------